grocid/CTF/LabyREnth/README.md

 SUCCESS!
 KEY IS: PAN{7H1r7EEn-hOuR_71me_l1M17}
 ```

-Whoa, that was almost too simple... or maybe we were just lucky? ;-)
+Whoa, that was almost too simple... or maybe we were just lucky? ;-) Turns out we were a bit [lucky](https://github.com/grocid/CTF/issues/1).

 ## 5. Shrapnel / hello.pcap